syncthing/docs/dev/debugging.rst

    discovery system.
 Debugging here will show which interfaces and addresses are selected for broadcasts, etc.
 -  ``discover`` sends and receives local discovery packets.
-Debugging here will output the parsed packets, nodes that get registered etc.
+Debugging here will output the parsed packets, devices that get registered etc.
 -  ``files`` keeps track of lists of files with metadata and figures out which is the newest version of each.
 -  ``net`` shows connection attempts, incoming connections, and the low